Every Luxury Compact SUV Ranked from Worst to Best

 Every year, a new line up of autos hits the market.
 It’s like the old saying, “new year, new me,” except with cars.
 Well, luxury autos have a certain standard to maintain.
 When they’re updated, they have to include the best of the best.
 They can’t have shoddy material or poor handling.
 After all, many luxury vehicles are designed for speed rather than to be something for the family (although some are both).

-This year, there were a lot of releases, including some new stuff that caught our eye.
 Luxury compact SUVs, in particular, had some good designs come out.
 While we do mean “caught our eye in a good way,” some of these compact SUVs are scrap metal at best.

-We looked through every little number to determine which of these luxury compact SUVs are worth your time.
+We looked through every little number to determine which of these luxury compact SUVs are worth your money.
 Not all of them could make the grade, however.
 Sorry, but there had to be losers if there were winners.

 All stats and numbers are pulled from the manufacturers’ website.